aq18507/surface2volumeCAD/README.md

 Attached to this repository is a the working `.geo` GMSH file as shown below:

 ```
-// Import 'rkn_stp.stp' file which is converted from faces to a solid.
-Note that the built in CAD kernel cannot pass on any
-// surfaces or lines only Volumes.
-Hence why the conversion from surface to volume is needed and the surfaces cannot be
-// formend into a Volume in OpenCASCADE from geometries passed on from the built-in CAD kernel.
-//Merge "rkn_stp.stp";
 Merge "rkn_new.stp";

 // Change 'Built In' kernel to 'OpenCASCADE'